jamesshults/superslim/README.md

 <strong>For use with local development:</strong>

-First, install Gulp globally if it isn't already.
+Install Gulp globally if it isn't already.
 In command line, run "npm install -g gulp".

 In sass/style.scss, change theme header information to your theme information and change theme root directory name to your theme name.